OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-fan.md

 #### 2. Installing the software needed

-We need Python and the Onion Expansion Modules to make this work:
+We need Python and the Onion PWM Expansion Modules to make this work:

 ```
 opkg update